-American Government: The purpose of this class is to develop an awareness of, and a responsibility toward, the American system of government.
+U.S. Government: The purpose of this class is to develop an awareness of, and a responsibility toward, the American system of government.
 It is important to note that this course will not center on civic responsibility and problems of democracy.
-Rather, we will study issues that relate to the origins of government, how those origins may have impacted on the formation of the American system of government, and how our Constitution has evolved from the intentions of the Founders to the modern interpretations of constitutional guarantees.
-We will use the Magruder's American Government text as a supplement.
-Students must be conscious about note-taking, daily review and active class participation.
-The concepts presented in government will be abstract, and depending on the topic, debatable.
+Rather, we will study issues that relate to the origins of government, how those origins may have impacted on the formation of the U.S. system of government, and how our Constitution has evolved from the intentions of the Founders to the modern interpretations of constitutional guarantees.

-Level Course Name Number Semester Credits Honors Introduction to Economics and Political Science 334 Both 1
+Level Course Name Number Semester Credits

+Honors Introduction to Economics and Political 334 Both 1

+Science